CatalinCighi/directory-mapping/README.md

 ## Features
 - Automatically parses `.gitignore` to exclude ignored files and directories.
 - Outputs directory structure in `JSON`, `YAML`, or `XML` formats.
-- Saves the output to the user's home directory with the filename `structure.<format>`.
+- Saves the output to the script's working directory with the filename `structure.<format>`.

 ## Requirements
 - Python 3.x